 Ride the Pipe Mountain Coaster

 “The Pipe” at Revelstoke Mountain Resort is a white-knuckle winner.
-Launched last summer, the downhill coaster proved popular with all ages, far exceeding ridership expectations.
+Launched three summer ago, the downhill coaster proved popular with all ages, far exceeding ridership expectations.
 More than 80,000 riders took a plunge down the Pipe in 2016, making it one of the most popular attractions in Revy in just its first season.
 The exhilarating ride starts from the gondola mid-station and runs down a 1.4-km fixed track, reaching speeds of up to 42 km per hour over a dizzying drop of 279 vertical metres.
 Kids who are too little to pilot the coaster cars can double with an adult.

 Explore the Meadows in the Sky